mayermakes/MyGenWashy/README.md

 the board is intended to be locally produceable, by hand soldering and easy to repair.
 We avoided  "special" components for easy component substitution.
 Unit cost is not a concerning factor, this is about the availability of a workable design that can be fitted with whatever components are available.

+Thanks to Aisler for the Protoype PCBs and Farnell for supporting us with parts!

 ![mr_washi_angled](https://github.com/user-attachments/assets/1646637f-5b61-4bc1-bef8-ef897bd06827)

 ![mr_washi_back_angled](https://github.com/user-attachments/assets/607a8444-5803-4847-ab29-120f63d233b3)